-6.5 Our reasons for this change are discussed in the Cost of Capital Topic Paper.
+6.6 Our reasons for this change are discussed in Chapter 5 and Chapter 6 of the Cost of Capital topic paper.

-Decisions CC05 Original 2010 decision For all regulated suppliers, the cost of debt is estimated as: Cost of Debt in WACC risk free rate + debt premium + debt issuance costs • the risk free rate is estimated by the Commission as part of publishing annual WACCs for all regulated suppliers.
+F Decisions CC05 Original 2010 decision Cost of Debt in WACC For all regulated suppliers, the cost of debt is estimated as: estimates Risk free rate + debt premium + debt issuance costs the risk free rate is estimated by the Commission as part of publishing annual WACCs for all regulated suppliers.
 The risk free rate is estimated from the observed market yield to maturity of benchmark vanilla New Zealand Government NZ\$ denominated nominal bonds with a term to maturity that matches the term of the regulatory period (typically five years); the debt premium is also estimated by the Commission as part of publishing annual WACCs for all regulated suppliers as the difference between the risk free rate and the yield on publicly traded corporate bonds for EDBs and GPBs with a S&P long-term credit rating of BBB+ and a term to maturity which matches the regulatory period (typically five years); and debt issuance costs are 35 basis points (0.35%) p.a.
-See sections 6.3; H2, H4, H5, H14 of 2010 EDB-GPB IM reasons paper: Input Methodologies (Electricity Distribution and Gas Pipeline Services): Reasons Paper (22 December 2010) 2016 amendment In 2016 we made four changes in respect of IM decision CC05.
+See sections 6.3; H2, H4, H5, H14 of 2010 EDB-GPB IM reasons paper: Input Methodologies (Electricity Distribution and Gas Pipeline Services): Reasons Paper (22 December 2010) 2016 amendment In 2016, we made four changes in respect of IM decision CC05.
 Regarding the risk free rate, we decided to continue using the prevailing risk free rate, but using three months of data instead of one month.
 Regarding the debt premium, we decided we would determine an 'average debt premium', which is an average of the debt premiums estimated over the preceding five years.
 We also changed our debt premium estimation methodology to: use 12 months of bond data instead of one month; modify the government ownership limitation so that only bonds from 100% government owned entities would be subject to the limitation; and reference the 'Nelson-Siegel-Svensson curve' (NSS curve) as something we will have regard to when estimating the debt premium.
 Regarding debt issuance costs, we decided to change this from 35 basis points (0.35%) p.a. to 20 basis points (0.20%) p.a.
 Regarding swap costs, we removed an allowance for swap costs from the TCSD and instead included it in the above value of debt issuance costs (see also IM decision CC06).
 See Topic paper 4: Cost of capital issues.
-EDB/GDB/GTB This decision applies to the following sectors:
+This decision applies to the following sectors: EDB/GDB/GTB

-6.6 We are proposing to alter IM decision CC05 to allow for the appropriate calculation of the Cost of Debt for a four-year regulatory period, if required.
+Our final decision is to alter IM decision CC05 to allow for the appropriate calculation of the Cost of Debt for a four-year regulatory period, if required.
 The decision allows debt issuance costs at 25 basis points (0.25%) per annum for a four-year regulatory period.
 All other elements continue to apply for EDBs, GDBs and GTBs.